SeaofChaos/CSC328-Project/README.md

 ### Discussions throughout development process
   - Major Issue: Trying to use same children to handle all accepted connections, received Bad file descriptor error upon accepting a new connection.
 Created new child processes and socket file descriptors for each new connection
   - Major Issue: Game round iteration.
 Unresolved.
+  - Major Issue: Tracking and Reading back Scores.
+Resolved by sending nickname along with choices, checking against nick

 ### Status
-  - Currently, our client/server program can run an entire game of rock, paper, scissors between two clients while running.
+  - Currently, our client/server program can run infinite 1 round games of rock, paper, scissors between two clients while the server is running.
   - Our server can successfully run as a daemon server as long as the assumptions are followed.
 Specifically, our server will not operate correctly if assumption 2 is not followed by the user.
 If a connection is forcefully exited during the game, the server cannot handle it and will not allow any games to continue.